 - $21.55 billion for emergency rental assistance through September 30, 2027

 - $5 billion in emergency housing vouchers through September 30, 2030

 - $100 million for rural housing through September 30, 2022

-Included in the package are several provisions that impact the real estate industry:
+Included in the package were several provisions that impacted the real estate industry: